Bricktech2000/Notes/notes/conventions.md

 - horizontal rules are occasionally used to separate a whole file in different sections
 - each page has one title-case first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule
 - box titles such as that of the [[conventions]] page are generated using <https://lingojam.com/BoldTextGenerator>
-- "lax syntax and punctuation" is used; that is,
+- "lax" syntax and [[punctuation]] is used; that is,
-  - the first word of a sentence does not have to be capilatized
+  - the first word of a sentence is not capilatized
   - full stops seperate sentences; they do not end them

 ### syntax used